The Friends of Rowntree Park are recruiting trustees – if you are passionate about your park, nature and community – we need you!

 – what skills and experience you can bring to our board

 You may include a CV if you have one.
-Please send to email@example.com.
-We would hope that the new trustees would be appointed swiftly and be able to attend our 22nd April 2021 committee meeting.
+Please send to firstname.lastname@example.org.
+Interviews will be in February 2023.
+We would hope that the new trustees would be appointed swiftly and be able to attend our 3rd April 2023 trustees’ meeting.

 Summary of the role of a trustee: